Annual Industrial Consumption of Energy Survey (ICE)

 Starting in 2006, an automated donor imputation program is used in addition to the other imputation methods mentioned above, using Statistics Canada's generalized system BANFF.
 Donor imputation involves identifying a respondent record that is similar to a non-respondent based on information that is available for both establishments (such as industry, value of shipments, and types of fuel consumed).
 The data available for the donor establishment are then used for the non-respondent.

 The Generalized Estimation System is applied to calculate energy consumption estimates for each of the 88 manufacturing NAICS of interest.
-The most recent shipment values for these industries available from the Annual Survey of Manufactures are used to help correct sampling errors and to include an adjustment for the uncovered portion of each industry that was excluded from the sample, that is, the take-none stratum.
+The most recent revenue values for these industries available from Statistic Canada's Business Register are used to help correct sampling errors and to include an adjustment for the uncovered portion of each industry that was excluded from the sample, that is, the take-none stratum.

 Starting in 2006, coal, coal coke, petroleum coke, coke on catalytic cracking catalyst, refinery fuel gas, butane and steam purchased are weighted, while they were not previously.
 This change allows the production of estimates that represent the population.

 Throughout the collection and processing of the data, every effort was made to ensure that the results would be of superior quality.
 As part of the quality evaluation stage, initial survey results are validated by industry experts such as the Canadian Industry Program for Energy Conservation and the Canadian Industrial Energy End-use Data and Analysis Centre.
 Natural Resources Canada and Environment Canada are also important partners in this data validation stage.
 Data quality indicators are included in the CANSIM tables in order to provide users with information about the reliability of the data.